The sports category has moved to a new website.

 ADVERTISEMENT

-This tweet gained thousands of retweets and likes, and was expectedly received with outrage at the excesses of the Nigeria Police Force, especially SARS.
+This tweet gained thousands of retweets and likes, and was expectedly received with outrage over the excesses of the Nigeria Police Force, especially SARS.

 ADVERTISEMENT

-The police claimed the victim jumped out of the vehicle himself, after he had been arrested, but he said that he was pushed by the police officers.
+The police officers claimed the victim jumped out of the vehicle himself after he had been arrested, but he said the officers pushed him.

 Keyamo promised that the conduct of the officers would be investigated, but stressed that the video online misrepresented facts.